exercism/v3/languages/elixir/reference/exercise-concepts/rna-transcription.md

 ## List of concepts

-IMO, the trickiest concept with this as written was due to it providing a _charlist_ instead of a regular string binary.
+The trickiest concept with this as written was due to it providing a _charlist_ instead of a regular string binary.
 The mapping / recursion / etc. is complex enough without throwing in the subtle difficulties of navigating character lists.

 - approaches
   - map